-- Reducing consumption of material goods by 10% - Generally accepted and supported practices of re-using material goods within the community, sometimes referred to as the G'mach. - Well designed, chemical free, productive home garden are the norm within the Jewish community.
-Care for the garden is understood as part of the Jewish experience. - Attention is given to the materials, designs and systems within the home, such as plumbing, electricity and recycled materials, - A campaign to encourage observance of the Sabbath, as a model for reducing consumption.

-Consumer choices are one of the main drivers of environmental degradation, through the incentives they provide for the manufacturing and disposal of wasteful, superfluous and short-lived items.
+- Reducing consumption of material goods by 10% - Generally accepted and supported practices of re-using material goods within the community, sometimes referred to as the G'mach. - Consumer choices are one of the main drivers of environmental degradation, through the incentives they provide for the manufacturing and disposal of wasteful, superfluous and short-lived items.